uohzxela/clean-code-ruby/README.md

 ### Use consistent capitalization
-Ruby is dynamically typed, so capitalization tells you a lot about your variables, functions, etc. These rules are subjective, so your team can choose whatever they want.
+Ruby is dynamically typed, so capitalization tells you a lot about your variables, methods, etc. These rules are subjective, so your team can choose whatever they want.
 The point is, no matter what you all choose, just be consistent.

 **Bad:**